Amivantamab

 Immunogenicity

 As with all therapeutic proteins, there is the potential for immunogenicity.
-In a clinical study of patients with locally advanced or metastatic NSCLC treated with amivantamab, 3 (0.9%) of the 347 evaluable patients tested positive for anti-amivantamab antibodies.
+In clinical studies of patients with locally advanced or metastatic NSCLC treated with amivantamab, 4 of the 865 (0.5%) participants who were treated with amivantamab and evaluable for the presence of anti-drug antibodies (ADA), tested positive for treatment-emergent anti-amivantamab antibodies.
 There was no evidence of an altered pharmacokinetic, efficacy, or safety profile due to anti-amivantamab antibodies.

 Cross-check medications